Analyze the COVID-19 pandemic

 Introduction

-Throughout the ongoing COVID-19 pandemic, the Data Commons team has been working to upload COVID-19 data as it becomes available, helping public and private sector analysts create evidence-based policy to combat the public health crisis.
-This tutorial presents an example of how to obtain this data from the Data Commons API and use Google Sheets for visualization of it.
+Throughout COVID-19 pandemic, the Data Commons team worked to upload COVID-19 data as it became available, helping public and private sector analysts create evidence-based policy to combat the public health crisis.
+This tutorial presents an example of how to obtain use Google Sheets to obtain the data from Data Commons and create visualizations for it.

 Step 1: Setup